chasefleming/fcl-next-scaffold/README.md

 This scaffold provides:

 - FCL setup and configuration for all networks
-- Discovery for Wallet Integration
+- Discovery for wallet integration (including Emulator)
+- Flow.json loading for contract placeholders
 - Authentication
+- CDC file loader
+- Custom hooks

 ## Running the App